5 Ways for Kids to Learn Python

 4. Python Projects

-5. Python Books
+5. Kid-friendly Python books

 Books can help kids enhance their online learning.
 While it’s not possible to learn coding only through reading, it’s a good way to delve deeper into concepts and documentation.
 There are Python books specifically written for kids and teens with examples and projects.
 There are also guides to help parents teach their children Python, even if they’re not developers themselves.